John Duns (minister)

 John Duns FRSE (1820–1909) was Professor of Natural Science at New College, Edinburgh.
-He was a prolific author on both scientific and religious topics.
+He was a prolific author on scientific and religious topics.

 Life

 John Duns was born on 11 July 1820 in Duns, Berwickshire a descendant of John Duns.
-He was the son of William Duns and his wife Sarah Allen.
-He was educated in Duns then studied Medicine at Edinburgh University.
+He was the son of Sarah Allen and her husband William Duns.
+He was educated in Duns then studied medicine at the University of Edinburgh.
 He received the degree of Doctor of Divinity (DD).

-At some point around 1840 he changed to study Divinity and in the Disruption of 1843 he sided strongly with the Free Church of Scotland, and was ordained by that body in 1844 to preach at Torphichen west of Edinburgh.
+At some point around 1840, he changed to study divinity.
+In the Disruption of 1843 he sided strongly with the Free Church of Scotland, and was ordained by that Church in 1844 to preach at Torphichen west of Edinburgh.

-In 1859 he was elected a Fellow of the Royal Society of Edinburgh his proposer being James Young Simpson.
+In 1859, he was elected a Fellow of the Royal Society of Edinburgh.
+His proposer was James Young Simpson.
 He served as Vice president of the Society from 1899 to 1904.

 From 1864 to 1903 he was Professor of Natural Science at the Free Church of Scotland's New College in central Edinburgh.

-In 1875 he was elected a member of the Society of Antiquaries.
+In 1875, he was elected a member of the Society of Antiquaries.
 He was then living at 4 North Mansionhouse Road in the Grange district.
 By 1885 he had moved to 14 Greenhill Place in south-west Edinburgh and remained on this street moving to 5 Greenhill Place by 1905.

-From its creation in 1891 he was Curator of the National Museum of Antiquities housed in the Scottish National Portrait Gallery on Queen Street.
+From its creation in 1891, he was Curator of the National Museum of Antiquities housed in the Scottish National Portrait Gallery on Queen Street.

-In 1900 he was part of the Free Church of Scotland which became the United Free Church of Scotland.
+In 1900, he was part of the Free Church of Scotland which became the United Free Church of Scotland.

 He died on 1 February 1909 at Hilderley in North Berwick.

 Family

-In 1844 he married Margaret Monteith.
+In 1844, he married Margaret Monteith.